zkorum/.github/profile/README.md

 #### Note on other ID documents

-The 1st focus is on proving unique personhood - and then age and nationality.

-However, we could imagine a zkKYC process that prove other information about the users:
+We can imagine a zkKYC process that prove other information about the users:
 - having a license to buy weapons
 - having a medical license
 - having a membership to a private club
 - ...etc

+In fact, for private club membership, zkML won't be necessary.
+We can just rely on the Issuer-Verifier-Holder pattern, providing tools for the Issuer to easily generate the Verifiable Credentials.

+Convincing government agencies to issue Verifiable Credentials is a different story.
+And zkML is extremely complex.
+That is why private organizations will be the #1 focus of Privency.

 ### An authorization/authentication server and client for web applications

-_Privency.tech_ provides an authorization/authentication server and client for web applications
+_Privency.tech_ provides an authorization/authentication server and client for web applications based on the Issuer-Holder-Verifier pattern.

 We could use the standard [OpenID for Verifiable Credentials](https://oauth.net/openid-for-verifiable-credentials/#:~:text=OpenID%20for%20Verifiable%20Credentials%20is,claims%20to%20a%20relying%20party.)

-I am not entirely sure how it will work out though.

 If we go this route, we would benefit from adding support for it in [Ory](https://github.com/ory/hydra), which is a mature, well-thought and fully open-source suite of tools for auth.